Tanmay9223/Tanmay9223/README.md

 If an idea pops into my head, chances are I'll architect it and ship it.

-My main tech stack is Node.js, Python, Golang, and PostgreSQL.
-My favorite tools are Docker, AWS, LangChain, and Redis.
+My main tech stack is Node.js, Python, Laravel, and PostgreSQL.
+My favorite tools are Docker, GCP, LangChain, and Redis.

 I've got a bunch of projects, but I'm currently working on [Synfiction.ai](https://synfiction.ai/).